 Interstate 74 North Carolina

-As of June 2013, Interstate 74 exists in three sections in North Carolina: (1) near Mount Airy, (2) from Interstate 40 at Winston-Salem south to Ellerbe, a portion of which is concurrent with Interstate 73, and (3) between Laurinburg and Lumberton.
-Additional miles are planned in the coming years, even though it may be decades before North Carolina’s Interstate 74 connects with Interstate 74 in the Midwest.
+As of June 2013, Interstate 74 is designated along three sections in North Carolina: (1) near Mount Airy, (2) from I-40 at Winston-Salem south to Richmond County, a portion of which is concurrent with I-73, and (3) between Laurinburg and Lumberton.
+Additional segments are planned or under construction, including the Rockingham Bypass and Winston Salem Northern Beltway.

 Interstate 74 was first proposed for extension into West Virginia and the Carolinas with the passage of the National Highway Designation Act of 1995.
-While the original Interstate 74 still ends in Cincinnati, it is unlikely that the freeway will continue east toward Huntington, West Virginia, any time soon.
-At the same time, Interstate 74 is not signed in either Virginia or South Carolina either.
+While the original I-74 still ends in Cincinnati, it is highly unlikely that the route will continue east toward Huntington, West Virginia.
+I-74 is not signed in either Virginia or South Carolina either.

-The first section of Interstate 74 in North Carolina follows the 13-mile Mount Airy bypass east from Interstate 77 near the Virginia state line.
-South of Toast and Mount Airy, this segment of Interstate 74 through Surry County opened initially between I-77 and U.S. 601 on July 14, 19981 and from U.S. 601 to U.S. 52 on July 1, 1999.
-Construction on the $78.8-million roadway took eight years.2 Reassurance markers for I-74 were placed along the freeway (signed originally as North Carolina 752) by 2001.
-Cosigning of Interstates 74 & 77 along their 4.6-mile overlap occurred in April 2001.
+The first section of Interstate 74 in North Carolina follows the Mount Airy bypass 13 miles east from I-77 near the Virginia state line.
+South of Toast and Mount Airy, the segment through Surry County opened initially between I-77 and U.S. 601 on July 14, 19981 and from U.S. 601 to U.S. 52 on July 1, 1999.
+Construction on the $78.8 million roadway took eight years.2 I-74 replaced North Carolina Route 752 along the freeway by 2001.
+The 4.6 mile long concurrency with I-77 north to the state line was signed in April 2001.

-Future Interstate 74 Corridor signage remains in place on U.S. 52 between the east end of the Mount Airy section to northern reaches of Winston-Salem.
-This section of freeway will receive I-74 shields upon upgrading to full Interstate standards.
+Future I-74 Corridor signage remains in place on U.S. 52 between the east end of the Mount Airy section to northern reaches of Winston-Salem.
+This section of freeway remains below full Interstate standards.

-The proposed Winston-Salem Northern Beltway will carry Interstate 74, 17.1 miles around the northeast side of the city to U.S. 311 near Union Cross.
-Initial construction between U.S. 421 / Business Loop I-40 and Reidsville Road (U.S. 158), was scheduled to start in 2014.3 NCDOT awarded a $33.2 million contract for a 1.9 mile section of the Winston-Salem Northern Beltway project in December 2017.
-Work from January 2018 to November 2021 includes grading, draining work, bridge construction and signing along future I-74 from U.S. 311 to U.S. 158.21
+The Winston-Salem Northern Beltway will carry I-74, 17.1 miles around the northeast side of the city to I-74 (former U.S. 311) near Union Cross.
+Initial construction between U.S. 421 (Salem Parkway) and Reidsville Road (U.S. 158), was scheduled to start in 2014.3 The North Carolina Department of Transportation (NCDOT) awarded a $33.2 million contract for a 1.9 mile section of the Winston-Salem Northern Beltway project in December 2017.
+Work starting in January 2018 included grading, draining work, bridge construction and signing along future I-74 from U.S. 311 to U.S. 158.21

-Southeast from Winston-Salem, Interstate 74 overlays the U.S. 311 freeway from near Union Cross to High Point, Archdale, New Market and Randleman.
-12.2-miles of U.S. 311 freeway from southeast Forsyth County to the Guilford County line opened on March 6, 1984.4 The High Point Bypass extended that route southward as a limited access highway 3.7 miles to Eastchester Drive (NC.
-68) on September 18, 19975 and from there to Business Loop I-85 & U.S. 29-70 on November 20, 2004.6 This stretch of highway was signed as Interstate 74 when the Archdale bypass opened on November 22, 2010 after three years of construction.7
+Southeast from Winston-Salem, Interstate 74 replaced U.S. 311 along a freeway from I-40 near Union Cross to High Point, Archdale, New Market and Randleman.
+Designated as part of U.S. 311 until 2018, the first 12.2 miles of the freeway, from southeast Forsyth County to the Guilford County line, opened on March 6, 1984.4 The High Point Bypass extended that route southward as a limited access highway 3.7 miles to Eastchester Drive (NC 68) on September 18, 1997,5 and from there to Business Loop I-85/U.S. 29-70 on November 20, 2004.6 This stretch was signed as Interstate 74 when the Archdale bypass opened on November 22, 2010, following three years of construction.7

-The most recent section of Interstate 74, opened on June 7, 2013 at a cost of $99.7-million, joining the freeway end at Glenola with Interstate 73 at Randleman.8 This completes Interstate 74 between Forsyth County and Ellerbe in southern North Carolina, which doubles as U.S. 220 south from Randleman.
+The succeeding section of Interstate 74 opened on June 7, 2013 at a cost of $99.7 million.
+This linked the freeway end at Glenola with I-73 at Randleman.8 It also completed I-74 between Forsyth County and Ellerbe in southern North Carolina.

-17 miles of new freeway for U.S. 220 opened south from Candor to Ellerbe on January 7, 2008.10 This portion, while built to Interstate standards, was signed as a Future route until March 2013.3 Future corridor signs accompany the non-freeway portion of U.S. 220 southward from Ellerbe to the north of Rockingham.
+17 miles of new freeway for U.S. 220 opened south from Candor to Ellerbe on January 7, 2008.10 This portion, while built to Interstate standards, was signed as a Future route until March 2013.3 Future corridor signs accompany the non-freeway portion of U.S. 220 south of Ellerbe to Rockingham.

-A new alignment will take Interstates 73 & 74 southwest from U.S. 220 to the current west end of the U.S. 74 Rockingham Bypass.
-Construction on the north leg of the bypass commenced on March 3, 2014.
-Upgrades for U.S. 220 south to a new trumpet interchange with Harrington Road are scheduled for completion in April 2018.11
+A new alignment will take I-73/74 southwest from U.S. 220 to the west end of the U.S. 74 Rockingham Bypass.
+Construction for 3.7 miles of the northern leg of the bypass commenced on March 3, 2014.
+Completed in June 2018, work upgraded U.S. 220 south to a new trumpet interchange with Harrington Road.11

 19.17 miles on I-73